Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S4 Smart Contract Lottery/Lesson2.md

 >> * And many more!

 - Please follow Patrick's presentation on the project we are going to build.
-Marvel at how good the code looks, pay attention to code structure, Natspec comments and all the other cool features.
+Marvel at how good the code looks, pay attention to `code structure`, `Natspec comments` and all the other cool features.
 - Hopefully, that sparked your interest.
 Now let's get cooking!

 ### Setup